astratto/kitchen-inspector/README.md

 So, even though a *token* is not strictly required, it's better to configure it as well.
 From [GitHub's Applications page](https://github.com/settings/applications) go to "Personal Access Tokens" and generate a new token.

-Due to the huge search space, searches against GitHub are restricted to profiles owned by *allowed_users*.
+Due to the huge search space, searches against GitHub are restricted to profiles owned by *allowed_users* (aka GitHub usernames).
+Cookbooks are thus searched only within those users' repositories, comparing cookbooks' names with repositories' names (Pattern "one repo per cookbook").

 Example: